-- c. allow or require anyone involved in any hearing, deposition, or other proceeding of any kind-including but not limited to a party, attorney, witness, court reporter, grand juror, or petit juror-to participate remotely, such as by teleconferencing, videoconferencing, or other means; - d. consider as evidence sworn statements made out of court or sworn testimony given remotely, out of court, such as by teleconferencing, videoconferencing, or other means; - e. conduct proceedings away from the court's usual location with reasonable notice and access to the participants and the public; - f. require every participant in a proceeding to alert the court if the participant has, or knows of another participant who has: (i) COVID-19 or flu-like symptoms, or a fever, chills, repeated shaking with chills, cough, shortness of breath or difficulty breathing, muscle pain, headache, sore throat, loss of taste or smell, diarrhea; or (ii) been in close contact with a person who is confirmed to have COVID-19; - g. take any other reasonable action to avoid exposing court proceedings to the threat of COVID-19. - 4.
+- c. except as this Order provides otherwise, allow or require anyone involved in any hearing, deposition, or other proceeding of any kind-including but not limited to a party, attorney, witness, court reporter, grand juror, or petit juror-to participate remotely, such as by teleconferencing, videoconferencing, or other means; - d. consider as evidence sworn statements made out of court or sworn testimony given remotely, out of court, such as by teleconferencing, videoconferencing, or other means; - e. conduct proceedings away from the court's usual location with reasonable notice and access to the participants and the public; - f. require every participant in a proceeding to alert the court if the participant has, or knows of another participant who has: (i) COVID-19 or flu-like symptoms, or a fever, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, loss of taste or smell, congestion or runny nose, nausea or vomiting, diarrhea; or (ii) recently been in close contact with a person who is confirmed to have COVID-19 or exhibiting the symptoms described above; - g. take any other reasonable action to avoid exposing court proceedings to the threat of COVID-19. - 4.
 Courts must not conduct in-person proceedings contrary to the Guidance for All Court Proceedings During COVID-19 Pandemic ("Guidance") issued by the Office of Court Administration, which may be updated from time to time, regarding social distancing, maximum group size, and other restrictions and precautions.
 Prior to holding any in-person proceedings, a court must submit an operating plan that is consistent with the requirements set forth in the Guidance.
 Courts must continue to use all reasonable efforts to conduct proceedings remotely. - 5.
 Existing grand juries may meet remotely or in-person as long as adequate social distancing and other restrictions and precautions are taken to ensure the health and safety of court staff, parties, attorneys, jurors, and the public.
 Courts should consider extending the term of a grand jury under Section 24.0125 of the Texas Government Code and reassembling discharged grand juries under Article 19.41 of the Texas Code of Criminal Procedure. - 6.
-A court must not hold a jury proceeding, including jury selection or a jury trial, prior to September 1, except as authorized by this Order. - 7.
-The Office of Court Administration, in coordination with the Regional Presiding
+A justice or municipal court must not hold an in-person jury proceeding, including jury selection or a jury trial, prior to February 1.